-In this blog post, we will go over, common fatal mistakes made when planting and caring for citrus trees.
+In this blog post, we will go over some common fatal mistakes made when planting and caring for citrus trees.

 It is important to remove the tree from the package as soon as possible, and water the root system with 4-8 ounces of water, leaving the roots in the plastic tube.
 Keeping it indoors away from any extreme weather is crucial.
 The tree will not survive if it is subjected to over 24 hours of freezing temperatures even with warming packets, and vice versa with extreme heat.

 Our micro-budded trees are uniquely packaged, and the planting methods are also specific to our trees.
 We highly recommend that you watch our video tutorials when you purchase the trees and prior to planting.
-A video is the absolute best way to see and understand the specific technique.
+A video on how to grow citrus trees in containers is the absolute best way to see and understand the specific technique.

 - Use fresh potting soil, (not gardening soil) and fill to the brim of your container (do not pack soil).